OHDSI/OhdsiStudies/README.md

 OHDSI Studies
 =============

-This repository contains OHDSI study packages.
-Each folder contains a package that executes one of the OHDSI studies.
+**Important**: This repo was an attempt at organizing OHDSI study packages that wasn't very succesful.
+Please use the [ohdsi-studies organization](https://github.com/ohdsi-studies) for sharing OHDSI study packages.

 Running a study
 ===============